CRED-CLUB/ARTIF/README.md

 - What is MISP and how to install?

-Taken from MISP : “MISP is an open source software solution for collecting, storing, distributing and sharing cyber security indicators and threats about cyber security incidents analysis and malware analysis.
-MISP is designed by and for incident analysts, security and ICT professionals or malware reversers to support their day-to-day operations to share structured information efficiently.”
+Taken from MISP : *MISP is an open source software solution for collecting, storing, distributing and sharing cyber security indicators and threats about cyber security incidents analysis and malware analysis.
+MISP is designed by and for incident analysts, security and ICT professionals or malware reversers to support their day-to-day operations to share structured information efficiently.*

 MISP can be installed using source code or their pre-built AWS images.
 More information about MISP installation can be found at their website.